-A nonprofit organization devoted to interdisciplinary studies and producer of the L.A.S.T.
+A nonprofit organization devoted to interdisciplinary studies, public events and free hands-on education; and producer of the L.A.S.T.
 Festival in the San Francisco Bay area

-The Thymos Foundation, producer of the Life Art Science and Technology (L.A.S.T.)
+Thymos , producer of the Life Art Science and Technology (L.A.S.T.)
 Festival, aims at organizing, presenting and nurturing interdisciplinary events that combine art, tech and science to help reshape the cultural environment of the 21st century towards a multidimensional form of individual and social creativity.

 The LAST Festival is a new kind of festival celebrating daring entrepreneurs, thinkers, scientists, artists and engineers, whose passion and vision have reshaped their industries, our lives and the future.

 Silicon Valley is at the epicenter of technological, scientific and other creative innovations that impacts life for all of us.
 It is vital that in democratic society, all have a voice and access to these thought leaders or influencers, in determining together how this culture evolves.The LAST Festival is the platform to democratize and broaden access to people in the Bay Area and beyond.
 Our programming is a vehicle for the public to have a voice, for action and change - a platform to share and interact with new technology, new art - where science, art and technology intersects